 What is so difficult to understand about that?

-I I think it's it's it's that frustration uh that's it's so obvious to you and everybody else.
+I think it's that frustration that's so obvious to you and everybody else.

-Um but they I think to understand this, and it's difficult, but to understand this, uh let me go through a series of things.
+But I think to understand this, and it's difficult, but to understand this, let me go through a series of things.

 Number one, they're not going to succeed.

-There will be the the the president has no there's no danger they're gonna succeed in in uh in in in this.
+There will be the president has no, there's no danger they're going to succeed in this.

 I don't think they even think they are going to succeed.